Ouyang-Dong/MOGLAM/index.md

 			return output

 #### 2.2 Graph convolutional network
-We define a two-layer graph convolutional network and only multiply the weight matrix (W_s) and the feature matrix (X) in the first layer (ie, flag=True) to achieve dimensionality reduction.
+We define a two-layer graph convolutional network and only multiply the weight matrix (W_s) and the feature matrix (X) in the first layer (i.e., flag=True) to achieve dimensionality reduction.

 	class GCN_E(nn.Module):
 		def __init__(self, in_dim, hgcn_dim, featuresSelect, dropout):